Qirtas/RAGDataMite/README.md

 Basic pipeline to test retrieval from existing documents:

 python main.py

+All components of RAG system have been called from main.py where I have added brief comment with each piece.
+You may uncomment relevant part and use it.

 ### Example Retrieval Queries
 Inside main.py, you can modify the list of test queries: